#dontbeadumbass: R Dub shows you the proper way to use a hashtag.

 About R Dub!

-Host, producer and creator of Sunday Night Slow Jams, R Dub! started the show when he was just 16 years old, at a tiny AM radio station in the middle of the desert.
+Host, producer and creator of Sunday Night Slow Jams®, R Dub! started the show when he was just 16 years old, at a tiny AM radio station in the middle of the desert.
 Today, Sunday Night Slow Jams is heard on over 200 radio stations in 14 countries.
-When he's not Slow Jammin' stateside, R Dub! can probably be found on an airplane headed somewhere new: his goal is to see all 193 nations on earth, and he's already seen 175.
+When he's not Slow Jammin' stateside, R Dub! can probably be found on an airplane headed to a country you haven't heard of.
+R Dub! is one of the few people in the world who has traveled to every single country on the planet.
 Read R Dub!'s full story HERE.

 Check Also